Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="existing-site">6.
 Existing Site</h2>

-You’ve just shared some aspirational sites, it’s only natural to share your own, even if you’re not currently a fan of it.
+You’ve just shared some aspirational sites, it’s only natural to share your own, even if you’re not a fan of it.
 You want to highlight areas such as the visual identity and architecture to help vendors see the inner workings of your site.

 <aside>
 📝 Checklist